Pierre-Migeon/fillit/README.md

 # fillit
-A program to assemble tetrominos into the smallest square
+A program to assemble tetrominos into the smallest square.

+Usage:
+./fillit tertimino_file

+Written in collaboration with ghdesfos.